This post contains affiliate links.

 Again we are talking about airflow.
-If the return air filters are dirty then the airflow intake will be reduced and could be causing your A/C to freeze.
+If the return air filters are dirty then the airflow intake will be reduced and could be causing your ac unit to freeze.

 Reason 4: There Is Too Much Humidity In The Air

-On humid days, your A/C is trying desperately to keep up, but the moisture in the air is too much to handle.
+On humid days, your ac unit is trying desperately to keep up, but the moisture in the air is too much for the evaporator coil to handle.
 If the fan is running on low the water can start to freeze on the coils since there is just so much moisture.

-Running your fan on high in high humidity areas might just be enough to keep the air moving fast enough to prevent freezing from occurring.
-Otherwise, you can try cleaning your air conditioner if you haven’t done so recently which might help.
+Running your fan on high in high humidity areas might just be enough to keep the air flow moving fast enough to prevent freezing from occurring.
+Otherwise, you can try cleaning your air conditioner and dirty air filters if you haven’t done so recently which might help.

 Small dehumidifiers are also available for smaller spaces.
 For example, this highly-rated SEAVON dehumidifier, on Amazon, is marketed for RVs.
-Investing in a dehumidifier is a darn sight cheaper than having your air conditioner serviced or being stuck in hot humid weather without A/C.
+Investing in a dehumidifier is cheaper than having your air conditioner serviced or being stuck in hot humid weather without an ac unit.

 You can also open ceiling vents for a limited time on humid days.
 10-20 minutes should do the trick to help some of the hot air and moisture escape.

 Humidity can’t always be avoided, but it can at least be remedied.
-Invest in a small dehumidifier and ventilate your RV accordingly to lighten the load on your small air conditioning unit.
+Invest in a small dehumidifier and ventilate your RV to improve air flow and lighten the load on your small air conditioning unit.